-The Hearings Officer finds the density of residents does not exceed that which could reasonably be expected upon the Subject Property if developed as allowed by the Portland City Code (6 lots multiplied by 3 residents per lot = 18 residents - the Hearings Officer used, solely for discussion purposes, an average single-family residence would be occupied by 3 residents).
-The Hearings Officer finds the number of residents at Bridge Meadows also does not exceed what could occupy the 86,000 square foot site (86,000 square feet divided by 5,000 [lot size in R5] = 17.2 lots [rounded to 17] multiplied by 3 residents per lot = 51 residents) if developed as allowed by the Portland City Code.
-Applicant's proposal anticipates a maximum of 19 residents which the Hearings Officer finds is extremely close to the 18 residents estimated by the Hearings Officer to occupy single-family residences if the Subject Property were developed as single-family residences.
-The Hearings Officer finds Bridge Meadows, with a maximum of 52 residents, is extremely close to the Hearings Officer's estimate of 51 residents if the Bridge Meadows site had been developed with 17 single-family residences.
-The Hearings Officer finds, from the perspective of density of residents, Applicant's proposal in this case and the Bridge Meadows project are essentially the same (number of residents) as would have resulted if the properties had been developed as single-family houses (not as conditional use Group Living Uses).
-The Hearings Officer finds the number of residents per acre or per lot is a reasonable basis of comparison when determining if approval of Applicant's proposed project will "unduly" (excessively) effect the character of the surrounding residential area.
+The City Council finds the density of residents does not exceed that which could reasonably be expected upon the Subject Property if developed as allowed by the Portland City Code (6 lots multiplied by 3 residents per lot = 18 residents - the City Council used, solely for discussion purposes, an average single-family residence would be occupied by 3 residents).
+The City Council finds the number of residents at Bridge Meadows also does not exceed what could occupy the 86,000 square foot site (86,000 square feet divided by 5,000 [lot size in R5] = 17.2 lots [rounded to 17] multiplied by 3 residents per lot = 51 residents) if developed as allowed by the Portland City Code.
+Applicant's proposal anticipates a maximum of 19 residents which the City Council finds is extremely close to the 18 residents estimated by the City Council to occupy single-family residences if the Subject Property were developed as single-family residences.
+The City Council finds Bridge Meadows, with a maximum of 52 residents, is extremely close to the City Council's estimate of 51 residents if the Bridge Meadows site had been developed with 17 single-family residences.
+The City Council finds, from the perspective of density of residents, Applicant's proposal in this case and the Bridge Meadows project are essentially the same (number of residents) as would have resulted if the properties had been developed as single-family houses (not as conditional use Group Living Uses).
+The City Council finds the number of residents per acre or per lot is a reasonable basis of comparison when determining if approval of Applicant's proposed project will "unduly" (excessively) effect the character of the surrounding residential area.

-The Hearings Officer also takes note that within one block (to the northwest) of the Subject Property the zoning is R2.
-The Hearings Officer notes that the R2 zone allows up to 21 units per acre.
-The Hearings Officer notes that within two blocks to the southeast of the Subject Property, the zoning is R2.5.
-The Hearings Officer notes that the R2.5 zone allows lots at twice the density of that allowed at the Subject Property.
-The Hearings Officer also takes note that seven "skinny lots" are located within one block of the Subject Property and 15 "skinny lots" are located within 600 feet of the Subject Property (Exhibit A.8.i).
+The City Council notes that within one block (to the northwest) of the Subject Property the zoning is R2, and that the R2 zone allows up to 21 units per acre.
+The City Council also notes that within two blocks to the southeast of the Subject Property, the zoning is R2.5, which allows lots at twice the density of that allowed at the Subject Property.
+The City Council also takes note that seven "skinny lots" are located within one block of the Subject Property and 15 "skinny lots" are located within 600 feet of the Subject Property (Exhibit A.8.i).

-The Hearings Officer finds the general character of the "area" to be residential.
-The Hearings Officer finds Applicant's proposed project is residential in character.
-The Hearings Officer finds the density of Applicant's proposed project is generally consistent with residential development in the area.
+The City Council finds the general character of the "area" to be residential, and finds Applicant's proposed project is residential in character.
+The City Council finds the density of Applicant's proposed project is generally consistent with residential development in the area, both what exists now and what would be allowed under the R5 zone.

-The Hearings Officer finds the physical structure proposed at the Subject Property is largely residential in appearance and function.
-The Hearings Officer finds that with a condition that the project is constructed in substantial conformance with the latest drawings (Exhibits C.1-C.5), the physical structure will not unduly effect of the surrounding residential area.
-The Hearings Officer finds adding one additional large Group Living Use at the Subject Property location will not unduly (excessively) effect the character of the surrounding residential area.
+The City Council finds the physical structure proposed at the Subject Property is largely residential in appearance and function.
+With a condition that the project is constructed in substantial conformance with the latest drawings (Exhibits C.1-C.5), the City Council finds the physical structure will not unduly effect of the surrounding residential area.
+The City Council acknowledges that changes may occur to the parking area as the result of GNA negotiations.
+The Hearings Officer found, and the City Council concurs, that adding one additional large Group Living Use at the Subject Property location will not unduly (excessively) effect the character of the surrounding residential area.